A Real Space Description of Magnetic Field Induced Melting in the Charge Ordered Manganites: I. The Clean Limit: Abstract

 \section{Abstract}

 We study the melting of charge order in the half doped manganites using a model that incorporates double exchange, antiferromagnetic superexchange, and Jahn-Teller coupling between electrons and phonons.
 We primarily use a real space Monte Carlo technique to study the phase diagram in terms of applied field $(h)$ and temperature $(T)$, exploring the melting of charge order with increasing $h$ and its recovery on decreasing $h$.
-We observe hysteresis in this response, discover that the `field melted' high conductance state can be spatially inhomogeneous even in the absence of extrinsic disorder and find that the hysteretic response plays out in the background of a curious equilibrium physics of the melting transition.
-Our extensive numerical work, exploring $h$, $T$, and the electronic parameter space, is backed up by discussion of simpler limiting cases, and a Landau framework for explaining the hysteresis and field induced transitions.
-We compare our results in detail to experimental data on the half doped manganites.
+We observe hysteresis in this response, and discover that the `field melted' high conductance state can be spatially inhomogeneous even without extrinsic disorder.
+The hysteretic response plays out in the background of field driven equilibrium phase separation.
+Our results, exploring $h$, $T$, and the electronic parameter space, are backed up by analysis of simpler limiting cases and a Landau framework for the field response.
 This paper focuses on our results in the `clean' systems, a companion paper studies the effect of cation disorder on the melting phenomena.